michelp/signcryption-token-spec/README.md

 A binary, encrypted, authenticated token format called a *Sign-Cryption Token* aka SCT.

 **NOTE: This is a preliminary sketch of an idea open for public comment.
-You should not use this unless you understand the risks of new, untested cryptographic software.**
+You should not use this unless you understand the risks of using new and untested cryptographic software.**

 ## SCT version 0x0000